QuidLabs/IMO/README.md

 to the initial [capitalisation]() of QD:
 Earth's surface is ~70% liquid;

-No astonaughts in the ocean, as
+No astronaughts in the ocean, as
 in the opening scene of Titanic,
 where the screenplay starts with
 Brock, tether going underwater...